AzineZ/cs-131-brewin/README.md

 # CS 131 Fall 2024 - Project Autograder

+## Disclaimer: This repo is made public purely for demonstrating my code.
+I am not responsible for any student's Academic Integrity violation because of any level of copying from this code.
+Please don't cheat.
+It's an awesome class!

 Hi there!
 This is a repo that contains an open-source subset of the autograder we'll be using for [CS 131 - Fall 2024](https://ucla-cs-131.github.io/fall-24-website/)'s course-long project: making an interpreter.

 Using this repository / testing locally is **entirely optional**.
 It does not directly affect your grade. **You are free to only submit to Gradescope!**